japila-books/apache-spark-internals/docs/executor/TaskRunner.md

 run <<updateDependencies, updates dependencies>>.

-NOTE: run uses xref:spark-scheduler-TaskDescription.adoc[TaskDescription] that is specified when TaskRunner <<creating-instance, is created>>.
+NOTE: run uses spark-scheduler-TaskDescription.md[TaskDescription] that is specified when TaskRunner <<creating-instance, is created>>.

-run xref:serializer:SerializerInstance.adoc#deserialize[deserializes the task] (using the context class loader) and sets its `localProperties` and `TaskMemoryManager`. run sets the <<task, task>> internal reference to hold the deserialized task.
+run serializer:SerializerInstance.md#deserialize[deserializes the task] (using the context class loader) and sets its `localProperties` and `TaskMemoryManager`. run sets the <<task, task>> internal reference to hold the deserialized task.

-NOTE: run uses `TaskDescription` xref:spark-scheduler-TaskDescription.adoc#serializedTask[to access serialized task].
+NOTE: run uses `TaskDescription` spark-scheduler-TaskDescription.md#serializedTask[to access serialized task].

 If <<killed, killed>> flag is enabled, run throws a `TaskKilledException`.